Preliminary Administrative Services Credential

 What can I do with this degree?

-Graduates of this program are prepared for leadership positions in K-12 school administration, such as principal, vice principal or superintendent.
+Graduates of this program are prepared for leadership positions in K-12 school administration, such as principal, vice principal or central office administration.

 Who should apply?